Share

 Moving your website to new hosting

-In the situation where you don’t own the hosting, here’s what you need to do to move your website to new hosting and be in control yourself:
+If you don’t own the hosting, here’s how to move your website and take control:

 New Hosting